mrkvon/developing-distributed-app/next-steps.md

 - scale: geo index, group permissions when groups are large
 - create and manage a community via an app
 - customize the app to the needs of different communities
+- display members of other friendly communities on the map